Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance

-For the obstacle detection area of $\text{R}_\text{a}$, it can be generalized to a circular region mostly.
-If we do not consider obstacles behind it during its moving forward, the detection area is modeled as a sector directly.
+The obstacle detection area of $\text{R}_\text{v}$ can be generalized to a circular region mostly.
+If we do not consider obstacles behind the robot when it moves forward, the detection area is modeled as a sector directly.
 Then, at this stage, the primary objective of $\text{R}_\text{a}$ is to infer the radius $D$ and angle range $\bm{\alpha}$ of the sector, which are together denoted as $(D,\bm{\alpha})$.